GLOBAL MARKETS-Tech leads equities' rebound as Powell sticks to script

 "One of our main takeaways ... was that the sense of urgency on tightening has not obviously heightened compared to the last time we heard from Powell in December," analysts at NatWest markets said in a note.

-In the bond market, benchmark 10-year Treasury yields US10YT=RR were steady at 1.7374% and have pulled back about 7 basis points (bps) from an almost two-year high hit on Monday.
+In the bond market, benchmark 10-year Treasury yields US10YT=RR were steady at 1.7321% and have pulled back more than 7 basis points (bps) from an almost two-year high hit on Monday.
 US/

+Commodities also caught a boost and oil touched pre-Omicron highs in Asia.

 DOLLAR STALLS

-Later on Wednesday, at 1330 GMT, U.S. inflation data is due and headline year-on-year CPI is forecast to hit an almost four-decade high of 7%.

-Yet with Powell having already acknowledged the need to act soon to contain prices, analysts think some new surprise might be needed to move U.S. yields or the dollar higher.
+Five-year Chinese government bond futures CTFc1 rose eight ticks to an 18-month high.
+Yuan gains were also capped.
+CNY/

+U.S. data is due at 1330 GMT, though after Powell already sketched a timeline for higher rates and balance sheet runoff in the year ahead it is unclear how it might shift the outlook or move markets.

-The greenback =USD fell through its 200-day moving average against a basket of currencies overnight and dropped a touch further to a six-week low of 95.563 on Wednesday.
+The greenback has dropped through its 200-day moving average against a basket of currencies overnight touched six-week low of 95.538 on Wednesday.
 FRX/

 "There is already a lot of hawkish news in the price," said Rabobank currency strategist Jane Foley.